-The authentication type and session registration properties are callback properties[14] and are intended to provide a way for an authentication module to request a corresponding service from its encompassing runtime.
+The authentication type and session registration properties are callback properties[9] and are intended to provide a way for an authentication module to request a corresponding service from its encompassing runtime.
 As such, all authentication modules must ensure that they do not inadvertently relay these properties should they be included in their input MessageInfo arguments.

-3.9.
+3.10.
 Sub-profile for authenticate, login, and logout of HttpServletRequest

-Servlet 3.0 added the authenticate, login, and logout methods to the HttpServletRequest interface.
+The Servlet HttpServletRequest interface contains methods related to authentication, namely: the authenticate, login, and logout methods.
 A compatible implementation of the Servlet Container Profile must satisfy the requirements defined in this sub-profile.
 This sub-profile differs from the larger profile in which it is contained, in that it describes the handling of calls that would typically be expected to occur within the service invocation; while the focus of the larger profile, is on points (2) and (3) in the messaging model (which occur on either side of the service invocation).

-3.9.1.
+3.10.1.
 Authentication Configuration Requirements

-When an application calls HttpServletRequest.authenticate, HttpServletRequest.login, or HttpServletRequest.logout, the container implementation of the called method must determine (as defined in Section 3.6) if there is an AuthConfigProvider configured for the application context and layer.
+When an application calls HttpServletRequest.authenticate, HttpServletRequest.login, or HttpServletRequest.logout, the container implementation of the called method must determine (as defined in Section 3.7) if there is an AuthConfigProvider configured for the application context and layer.
 If not, the called method must proceed to perform the required authenticate, login, or logout functionality without further reliance on this sub-profile.

-If an AuthConfigProvider is determined to be configured, the called method must proceed to obtain the corresponding ServerAuthConfig also as defined in Section 3.6.
+If an AuthConfigProvider is determined to be configured, the called method must proceed to obtain the corresponding ServerAuthConfig also as defined in Section 3.7.

-As described in Section 2.1.1, the called method may reuse the results of a previous AuthConfigProvider determination and ServerAuthConfig acquisition (such as that performed by the message processing runtime) during its processing of the servlet request within which the authenticate, login, or logout method is being called.
+As described in Section 2.1.1, the called method may reuse the results of a previous AuthConfigProvider determination and ServerAuthConfig acquisition (such as that performed by the message processing runtime) during its processing of the servlet request within which the

-3.9.2.
+3.10.2.
 Processing for HttpServletRequest.login